 In the 1960s, millions of Muslims from Turkey as well as other countries immigrated to Europe in order to work in Germany and other European countries.
 From the beginning of the 1970s, workers of Turkish origin gathered in small masjids in which they would perform prayer by grouping small communities.
 When coming to the 1980s, these small communities established regional units and federations by congregating.
 It became necessary for these organizations to establish a “head office” in order to fulfil various religious obligations such as carrying out mosque constructions, hajj and umrah organizations, procurement and education of officials like imams and those responsible for guidance.
 Faced with these necessities, Islamic Community Millî Görüş, was established in 1995, and outlined various programs according to social realities throughout the process which was shaped by economic and social developments in its time.

 Today, IGMG has obtained its place among the biggest nongovernmental organizations in Europe, increasing in the number of regions, branches and members to which it delivers services through activities carried out in the framework of these plans and programs.
-As an organization that serves young and old alike, IGMG has 2440 branches today, including Women’s Organization, Youth Organization, University Students and Women’s Youth Organization.
-Being a longestablished organization that serves in many European countries as well as in Australia, Japan, the US, Turkey, Kyrgyzstan and Canada, continues its services non-stop with 40 regional units, 3 of which are enterprising ones, and over 500 thousand members in total, including around 20 thousand managers and 170 thousand members.
+As an organization that serves young and old alike, IGMG has around 2500 branches today together with the Women’s Organization, Youth Organization, University Students and Women’s Youth Organization.
+Being a long-established organization that serves in many European countries as well as in Australia, Japan, the US, Turkey, Kyrgyzstan and Canada, it continues its services non-stop to hundreds of thousands of people in 40 regions, 3 of which are enterprising ones, with around 20 thousand managers and 170 thousand members.